akkartik/mu/Readme.md

 help, as I've described above.
 Another thing that helps is a zoomable interface to the *trace* of operations performed in the course of a test (More
 details: http://akkartik.name/post/tracing-tests)

+High-level languages provide three things:

+a) Expressiveness (nested expressions, function calls, etc.)
+b) Safety (type checking, warnings, etc.)
+c) Automation (garbage collection, a scheduler for green threads, etc.)

+Mu ignores a) for a time, but there's no reason it can't provide b) and c), as you'll see below.

 *Taking Mu for a spin*